SEAF-CS/csiem-data/code/import/BOM/ReadMe.md

 - Relative Humidity

 ### Raw Data
-    This code Imports the above variables from csv format files located in the directory : /GIS_DATA/csiem-data-hub/data-lake/BOM/barra_tfv/
+    This code Imports the above variables from a few simple tables, in csv format, the files are located in the directory : /GIS_DATA/csiem-data-hub/data-lake/BOM/barra_tfv/.
+Columns are variables and the rows are each entry.

 ### Conversion
 ![Conversion for BOM Barra](./BOM%20Barra%20Conversion.png)